 What are antidepressants?

-An antidepressant is a medication used to reduce symptoms of depression, anxiety disorders, seasonal affective disorder, dysthymia and other conditions.
+An antidepressant is a mental health medication used to reduce symptoms of depression, major depressive disorder, anxiety disorders, seasonal affective disorder, dysthymia and other conditions.
 They aim to reduce symptoms by correcting chemical imbalances of neurotransmitters in the brain.
 There are five major classes of antidepressants:

 - Serotonin and noradrenaline reuptake inhibitors (SNRIs)